Kalunge/educative-java/src/collections/notes.md

 ## Converting an array into a List
 we can convert an array into a list using the ```asList()``` method. if any changes are made to the resulting list, then changes are propagated to the original array. the asList method returns a fixed-size list, so it is not possible to add or remove elements from this list

+## checking if two arrays are equal
+we can use the ```equals()``` method of the Arrays class to check if the two arrays are equal or not.
+Two arrays are considered equal if both have the same number of elements and all corresponding pairs of elements in the two arrays are equal.